British Columbia Social Credit Party leadership elections: 1952 leadership convention

 At this time the Alberta Social Credit League still dominated the British Columbia association.
 Hansell, an Alberta Social Credit Member of Parliament, was the hand-picked candidate of Alberta Premier Ernest Manning.
-Bennett and Wicks were both nominated from the floor, however, but declined allowing Hansell to be acclaimed.
+Bennett and Wicks were both nominated from the floor, but declined allowing Hansell to be acclaimed.
 Following the general election in which Social Credit unexpectedly emerged as the largest party, Wicks, who was the British Columbia party's president, called a new leadership vote at which only elected Social Credit MLAs could vote.
 In this contest, held on July 15, 1952, Bennett defeated Philip Gaglardi by a margin of 10 to 9 to become Social Credit leader and was invited by the lieutenant-governor to become Premier of the province.